-- Wash mung dahl and soak it for 2 hours.
+- Wash mung dahl and soak in a generous amount of water it for 2 hours.
 Even 1-6 hours of soaking is ok.
 The longer you soak the quicker it will cook.

-- Add turmeric + black pepper + salt + hing + quicker to cook vegetables such as leafy greens.
+- After the “vegetables that take a bit longer to cook” are basically cooked, add turmeric + black pepper + salt + hing + quicker to cook vegetables such as leafy greens.

-- In a separate pot fry the other spices in ghee along with onion, garlic and curry leaves.
+- Once the dahl and veggetables are cooked, in a separate pot fry the other spices in ghee along with onion, garlic and curry leaves.